OpenHack/openhack.github.com/iowa_city/index.markdown

 We might get a Meetup account to organize these in the future (they're actually kinda pricy).

+Unless otherwise noted, we meet **the 3rd Sunday of each month**.

-* 1-4pm on Sunday, December 16th, 2012 at [Busy Coworking](http://busycoworking.com/)
+* 1-4pm on Sunday, January 20th, 2013 at TBD (near downtown Iowa City)

-<iframe src="https://docs.google.com/spreadsheet/embeddedform?formkey=dFBLWWNkVGtwcnNLdjF1SG8ySUtPcGc6MQ" width="760" height="845" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

 ### Past meetups

 ![First Meetup](/iowa_city/benjaminoakes_first_meetup.jpg)

+* 1-4pm on Sunday, December 16th, 2012 at [Busy Coworking](http://busycoworking.com/)
 * 1-4pm on Sunday, November 18th, 2012 at [Busy Coworking](http://busycoworking.com/) (across the street from the Englert)

 ### Related Groups